kubernetes-retired/multi-tenancy/incubator/hnc/docs/user-guide/concepts.md

 As mentioned above, a **_condition_** is some kind of problem affecting a namespace or a propagated object.
-Conditions are reported as part of the status of the `HierarchicalConfiguration` object.
+Conditions are reported as part of the status of the `HierarchicalConfiguration` object in each namespace, are summarized across the entire cluster in the status of the `HNCConfiguration` object, and are exposed via the `hnc/namespace_conditions` metric.

-Every condition contains a machine-readable string, a human-readable message, and an optional list of objects that are affected by the condition.
+Every condition contains a machine-readable code, a human-readable message, and an optional list of objects that are affected by the condition.
 For example:

 * The `CritCycle` condition is used if you somehow bypass the validating webhook and create a cycle.